A7medrajab1/resume-screening/README.md

 ## 🏢 Developed For

-This project was built as part of the **Digital Egypt Pioneers Initiative (DEPI)** and **Banque Misr Internship Program**, focusing on solving real-world HR problems using Artificial Intelligence and modern software engineering practices.
+This project was built as part of the **Digital Egypt Pioneers Initiative (DEPI)** and **EYouth**, focusing on solving real-world HR problems using Artificial Intelligence and modern software engineering practices.

 ---